 So how does a seller and their broker decide what is and what is not psychologically impacting?
 How does a transaction broker navigate the nondisclosure requirement without a clear formula to do so?
 The unfortunate answer is there is no clear rule.
 Sellers and brokers need to take extra care when discussing, identifying and disclosing psychologically impacting or stigmatizing facts, and should consider whether the fact is merely psychologically impacting, or may give rise to a potential material defect.

 While the statutory scheme and modern trend in consumer protection tends to protect home buyers, home buyers should not be relieved of taking personal responsibility for their investment choices.
-Broadly defining what may psychologically impact real property and narrowly defining material defects promotes public policy goals of maximizing both the use and value of real property.
+Broadly defining what may psychologically impact real property, and narrowly defining material defects, promotes public policy goals of maximizing both the use and value of real property.
 It will also help honest sellers and real estate agents to navigate the complexities of the law and avoid lawsuits over nondisclosure or disclosure of information that is not required to be disclosed.
-About the Authors

 By: James M. Meseck,